Key takeaways

 What is OpenSandbox?

-Alibaba's open-source sandbox platform for AI applications.
+An open-source sandbox platform for AI applications, started by Alibaba and now developed under the opensandbox-group GitHub org.
 Provides multi-language SDKs, unified APIs, and Docker/Kubernetes runtimes for coding agents, GUI agents, AI code execution, and RL training.

 How does it compare to E2B?

-E2B is a hosted service with a simpler developer experience.
-OpenSandbox is self-hosted, protocol-driven, and Kubernetes-native — better for enterprise teams that need custom runtimes and strong isolation.
+E2B is a hosted service with a simpler developer experience and per-second billing.
+OpenSandbox is self-hosted, protocol-driven, and Kubernetes-native — better for enterprise teams that need custom runtimes, strong isolation, and full control without usage fees.

 Overview

-OpenSandbox is Alibaba's general-purpose sandbox platform for AI applications.
+OpenSandbox is a general-purpose, open-source sandbox platform for AI applications, started by Alibaba and — as of June 2026 — developed under its own dedicated opensandbox-group GitHub organization (the old alibaba/OpenSandbox URL redirects).
 It provides multi-language SDKs (Python, Java/Kotlin, TypeScript, C#/.NET, Go), unified sandbox APIs, and Docker/Kubernetes runtimes for coding agents, GUI agents, agent evaluation, AI code execution, and RL training.

 Key Features

-- Docker + Kubernetes — Local runs and large-scale distributed scheduling
+- Docker + Kubernetes — local runs and large-scale distributed scheduling, with Helm charts, sandbox pools with auto-assign, and an image-committer component

-- Built-in environments — Command, filesystem, code interpreter, browser (Chrome/Playwright), desktop (VNC/VS Code)
+- Built-in environments — command, filesystem, code interpreter, browser (Chrome/Playwright), desktop (VNC/VS Code); integrations include Claude Code, OpenAI Codex, and LangGraph

-- Network policy — Unified ingress gateway with per-sandbox egress controls
+- Network policy — unified ingress gateway with per-sandbox egress controls, plus opt-in signed-endpoint secure access (OSEP-0011)

 Competitive Position

 Strengths: Most comprehensive open-source sandbox platform.
-Multi-language SDKs.
+Multi-language SDKs (now including GA Go).
 Kubernetes-native scaling.
 Protocol-driven extensibility.
 Enterprise-grade isolation.
-Apache-2.0.
+Persistent storage and snapshots shipped.
+Apache-2.0 with no usage fees.

 Weaknesses: Self-hosted complexity.
-Alibaba ecosystem bias.
+Alibaba ecosystem origins.
 Less developer-friendly than E2B's hosted approach.
-Newer entrant (Dec 2025).
+Still a newer entrant (Dec 2025).

 Research by Ry Walker Research